 Other key-value pairs

 Since the subscription mechanism is based on CI environment variables, you have a lot of flexibility regarding subscriptions.
-CI tools expose many environment variables (and you can add your own) that you can pass into /smart-tests subscribe to create custom subscriptions.
-For more info, check out your CI tool’s documentation.
+CI tools expose many environment variables, (and you can add your own) that you can pass into /smart-tests subscribe to create custom subscriptions.
+For more info, refer to your CI tool’s documentation.

-Once you’ve set up a subscription, the CloudBees Smart Tests app will send you a personal message each time a new test session matching the subscription criteria is recorded:
+Once you have set up a subscription, the CloudBees Smart Tests app will send you a personal message each time a new test session matching the subscription criteria is recorded:

 Failing notifications include a link to view test results in CloudBees Smart Tests and a quick summary of failing tests, including annotations for Unhealthy Tests.
 This helps you get started triaging without checking your email over and over.